dclive/H310MA20r1/README.md

 * [The easy way; untested] Click GENERATE immediately to the right of the ROM box.
 * Serialization and ROM setup is now complete.
 Press the SAVE icon in OCAT and then quit OCAT.
 * **Note**:  Read https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html prior to using any Apple services like Chat and iCloud.
 These details will correctly confirm that your serial information is viable.
 Until complete, do not use the iServices; do not log into any Apple cloud services.
 * Your USB stick is ready to use to boot your Mac and install MacOS.
+* You can also use SMBios from CorpNewt to do this too:  https://github.com/corpnewt/GenSMBIOS.

 **Final Steps**